austinseraphin/motion-accessibility/README.md

 - :next
 - :previous

 ### UIAccessibilityElement

-If you have something in your view that does not inheret from UIView or UIControl and you want to make it accessible, you need to define it as an accessibility element.
-Accessibility elements belong to a container, in other words the view which contains them.
+If you have something in your view that does not inherit from UIView or UIControl and you want to make it accessible, you need to define it as an accessibility element.
+Accessibility elements belong to an accessibility container, in other words the view which contains them.
 To create one, just call `Accessibility::Element.new` with the container, usually self.
-Like a UIView.
-An accessibility element has attributes, and you get and set them in exactly the same way.
+Like a UIView, an accessibility element has attributes, and you get and set them in exactly the same way.

 ```
 class CustomView < UIView

-def viewDidLoad
+def initWithFrame(frame)
+super
 # …
 accessibility=Accessibility::Element.new(self)
-ðaccessibility.label="Hello."
+accessibility.label="Hello."
 accessibility.frame=view.frame
 accessibility.traits=:button
+end

 end
 ```